sjgriffiths/Qlay/docs/QLAY.md

 This section outlines all of the quantum logic gates, explaning them by their operator matrices and effects on a qubit by treating it as a spin state &ndash; understanding their intricacies is not necessarily crucial to start quantum programming.
 All angles are given in radians.

 ### Measurement
+Note that measurement operations are not technically quantum logic gates as they are not reversible operations, but they are informally called gates here as a code function acting on a qubit.

 | Function header | Description |
 |:---------------:| ----------- |
 | `M(q)` | The 'normal' measurement, returning 0 or 1.
 Measures the qubit in the Z-axis, i.e. the computational basis.